Worried about a Child

 email@example.com Tel: 0115 876 4710

-Catherine Underwood, Corporate Director of Children and Adults, Nottingham City Council:
+Catherine Underwood, Corporate Director for People, Nottingham City Council:

 Catherine.Underwood@nottinghamcity.gov.uk Tel: 0115 876 3332

 The DASH RIC form should be used by all non-police staff or volunteers in Nottingham and Nottinghamshire who receive a disclosure of domestic abuse.